jay-g-mehta/reflectioninvoker/index.md

 # RI: Reflection Invoker

-Simple & easy to use Java Reflection utility for invoking static methods, class methods, constructors.
+Simple, Easy & Powerful Java Reflection utility for invoking methods.
+Define static methods, class methods and constructors to be invoked using Java reflection using one schema.

 RI lifts heavy redundant Java Reflection generic code, data type translation, primitive data type handling, wraps exceptions, exposes builder and utilities to statically and/or dynamically define targets to be invoked.

 Reflection Invoker provides framework for extending method invoking from user configuration.
 Built-in support for JSON schema and reader.
 Provision for user to extend schema in JSON, YAML or other configuration language and implement its